BGDlab/Locutus/README.md

-When using Jenkins to launch Locutus into the above continuous mode, injecting a Jenkins environment variable `XTRA_DOCKER_RUN_FLAGS` that includes `-d` will detach the Locutus docker container as a background daemon, allowing the Jenkins job to immediatey terminate.
+When using Jenkins to launch Locutus into the above continuous mode, injecting a Jenkins environment variable `XTRA_DOCKER_RUN_FLAGS` that includes `-d` will detach the Locutus docker container as a background daemon, allowing the Jenkins job to immediately terminate.
 However, omitting this flag and keeping the job running in the Jenkins foreground allows the Jenkins job logging to be enjoyed "for free."
-For further information on `XTRA_DOCKER_RUN_FLAGS` and the `AAA-Jenkins-Setup` job's artifact script, `general_infra/deploy_etl.sh`, which processes them, see [Jenkins-based Deployment](#jenkins_deployment).
+For further information on `XTRA_DOCKER_RUN_FLAGS` and the `AAA-Jenkins-Setup` job's artifact script, `general_infra/deploy_etl.sh`, which processes them, see [Jenkins-based Deployment](#deployment_jenkins).